-Rear-end accidents often result in various types of injuries, particularly those that affect the backhand neck area.
+Rear-end accidents often result in various types of injuries, particularly those that affect the back and neck area.
 Here, we want to discuss the most common types of back injuries that occur as a result of a rear-end car accident, as well as whether or not individuals can recover compensation for their injuries.
 We strongly encourage that all individuals involved in an accident caused by another driver speak to a skilled personal injury lawyer who can help maximize compensation.

 When most individuals think of back pain after a vehicle accident, they think of whiplash.
 Certainly, whiplash is relatively common, and this can affect the upper back and neck areas by “whipping” the muscles, ligaments, and tendons in these areas back and forth rapidly, and stretching them farther than they should go.